 The Cooperative Research Units Program was established to facilitate cooperation among the U.S. Department of the Interior, universities, state fish and wildlife agencies, and private organizations, by conducting programs of research and education related to fish and wildlife resource management.
 Accordingly, the North Carolina Coop Unit is jointly sponsored by the Department of the Interior’s U.S. Geological Survey, the North Carolina Wildlife Resources Commission, NC State University, and the Wildlife Management Institute.

-Most of the research projects undertaken by the NC Unit are field oriented and conducted by graduate students in close cooperation with Unit, other University, and agency biologists.
+Research projects undertaken by the NC Unit are field-oriented and conducted by graduate students in cooperation with Unit, other University, and agency biologists.
 These projects address the research and technical needs of the U.S. Geological Survey, U.S. Fish and Wildlife Service, National Park Service, NC Wildlife Resources Commission, NC State University, and other State and Federal agencies and private organizations.

 - Anadromous fish population dynamics and habitat relations